-"Account Opening Form" any initial application to be completed by investors as prescribed by the Manager from time to time.
+"Account Opening Form" any initial application to be completed by investors as prescribed by in force.

-"Act" Unit Trusts Act, 1990 or any amendment thereto for the time being in force.
+"Act" Unit Trusts Act, 1990 or any amendment thereto for the time being

 "Administrator" Northern Trust International Fund Administration Services (Ireland)

 Limited or any other person or persons for the time being duly appointed by the Manager as administrator of the Unit Trust in succession thereto with the prior approval of the Central Bank.